Nearata/flarum-ext-gif-avatars/README.md

 ## How to use

-If a gif is uploaded, and you have permission to use them, will play automatically.
+If the user has permission to use gifs, they just need to upload it.

 If [gifsicle](https://github.com/kohler/gifsicle) is available globally, than the gifs will be resized to 100x100 pixels.